Dealing with Stuart Schuman of the Defender Association

 I am sure that he also inspired many other lawyers who, like me, passed through the Association before moving on to bigger and better things.
 Writes former defender Marc Bookman: “If you somehow managed to spend time under Stu’s tutelage and you didn’t rethink your entire approach to being a public defender, it was likely that you had chosen the wrong career path.
 He was that kind of a mentor.”

 Schuman could be a sweet man.
-I remember running into him at the train station in Philly and seeing him in an unguarded moment greeting his daughter who was arriving on the train.
+I remember running into him at the train station in Philly and seeing him in an unguarded moment greeting one of his children arriving home on the train.
 I am sure he was a wonderful husband and father.
 And he showed remarkable compassion toward the plight of some of our most vulnerable clients.
 I remember him being particularly concerned about a client of mine who slashed police tires.
 She wanted to return to jail where she would be fed and have a roof over her head.

 Finally, Schuman had a dry sense of humor.
 He called me down to his office one time to inform me of a phone call from a police officer I had just cross-examined at trial.
 The officer wanted to inform my supervisor how offended he was that I had called him a liar.